rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 ## Profiles

 Either add or delete profiles.
 A profile is only a catalog where data about tasks are saved.
 See tag about `config-file` where RsyncUI stores files.
-To delete a profile, selct profile and `trash` on toolbar.
+To delete a profile, select profile and `trash` icon on toolbar.

 {{< figure src="/images/add/profiles.png" alt="" position="center" style="border-radius: 8px;" >}}